SirWumpus/milter-null/README.md

         tag:account@
         tag:

-If a key is found and is a milter specific tag (ie. milter-null-Connect, milter-null-To), then the value is processed as a pattern list and the result returned.
+If a key is found and is a milter specific tag (ie. `milter-null-Connect`, `milter-null-To`), then the value is processed as a pattern list and the result returned.
 The Sendmail variants cannot have a pattern list.
 A pattern list is a whitespace separated list of _pattern-action_ pairs followed by an optional default _action_.
 The supported patterns are:

         [network/cidr]action            Classless Inter-Domain Routing
         !pattern!action                 Simple fast text matching.